Referee Resources

 www.ussoccer.com/laws/index.jsp.html

-From the USSF web site section for referees you can download the current FIFA Laws
+From the USSF web site section for referees you can download the current FIFA Laws.
+Additionally, download the IFAB app on your phone.

 8. BAYS rules